ArchitectMCP/CartoonGan-tensorflow/README.md

 # CartoonGAN-TensorFlow2
-Generate your own cartoon-style images with [CartoonGAN (CVPR 2018)](http://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_CartoonGAN_Generative_Adversarial_CVPR_2018_paper.pdf), powered by [TensorFlow 2.0 Alpha](https://www.tensorflow.org/alpha).
+(An edit intended to add the ability to roll back to previous checkpoints via args to train.py) Generate your own cartoon-style images with [CartoonGAN (CVPR 2018)](http://openaccess.thecvf.com/content_cvpr_2018/papers/Chen_CartoonGAN_Generative_Adversarial_CVPR_2018_paper.pdf), powered by [TensorFlow 2.0 Alpha](https://www.tensorflow.org/alpha).

 Check our blog posts with project overview, online demo and gallery of generated anime: